About

 Additional CCAC Involvement

-Chair, Finance and Operations Committee (2024–present)
+Member, Finance and Operations Committee (2025-present)

 Dr. Michael Czubryt

-Dr. Michael Czubryt is a professor in the Department of Physiology and Pathophysiology, Rady Faculty of Health Sciences, University of Manitoba, principal investigator at the Institute of Cardiovascular Sciences, and executive director of research at St. Boniface Hospital.
-His research program focuses on the underlying mechanisms of gene regulation in heart failure, with a focus on cardiac fibrosis, and the translation of these discoveries to novel therapeutic interventions in the clinic, and has published nearly 80 research articles and chapters on the topic.
+Dr. Michael Czubryt is a professor in the Department of Physiology and Pathophysiology, Rady Faculty of Health Sciences, University of Manitoba, a principal investigator at the Institute of Cardiovascular Sciences, and the executive director of research at St. Boniface Hospital.
+His research program focuses on the underlying mechanisms of gene regulation in heart failure, with a focus on cardiac fibrosis, and the translation of these discoveries to novel therapeutic interventions in the clinic, and he has published over 80 research articles and chapters on the topic.

 Additional CCAC Involvement